 - You do not successfully complete GPhC assessments and are removed from the Provisional register.
 If this occurs you should contact your local RA and have them remove your SCR access because you will no longer be eligible.

 - If you become fully registered, you will need to reapply using the application form in the link below.
 This is so you can continue to access SCR post Covid and at your designated ODS codes.

 Please only apply if you appear on the provisional register or are fully registered.
 Pre-registrant applicant are not being accepted at this time.

 Complete the form to request the SCR role addition to your smartcard.
-We will then approve the addition of the relevant roles to your smartcard with your local Registration Authority (RA).
-The RA will process this in line with the local organisation's service level agreement.
+We will then approve the addition of the relevant roles to your smartcard with your local registration authority.
+The registration authority will process this in line with the local organisation's service level agreement.